Lecture Notes on Symmetry Reduction via the Dressing Field Method

 The DFM will be the focus here because it is likely less familiar to the audience than other approaches, and moreover it provides a particularly clean and transparent \emph{relational} interpretation.
-Indeed, it implements at a technical level the so-called \emph{point-coincidence argument} formulated by Albert Einstein (as later termed by philosophers of physics), which is the reply to his own \emph{hole argument} (cf., e.g., \cite{Norton1987,Norton1988,Earman-Norton1987,EarmanNorton,Norton1993,Norton2000,Earman1989,Stachel2014,JTF-Ravera2024c,Berghofer:2025ius}), and constitutes a powerful tool for extracting the gauge- and diffeomorphism-invariant content -- that is, the true physical degrees of freedom -- of a gRGFT.
+Indeed, it implements at a technical level the so-called \emph{point-coincidence argument} formulated by Albert Einstein (as later termed by philosophers of physics), which is the reply to his own \emph{hole argument} (cf., e.g., \cite{Norton1987,Norton1988,Earman-Norton1987,EarmanNorton,Norton1993,Norton2000,Earman1989,Stachel2014,JTF-Ravera2024c,Berghofer:2025ius}), and constitutes a powerful tool for extracting the gauge- and diffeomorphism-invariant content -- that is, the true physical d.o.f. -- of a gRGFT.

 In these lectures, I will focus exclusively on the \emph{classical} aspects (formulation and application of the DFM).
 The interested reader can find further developments and applications at the \emph{quantum} level in \cite{JTF-Ravera2024NRrelQM,Francois:2025lqn} (see also a side note in \cite{Lingua:2024tsn}).
 Moreover, I will adopt a purely \emph{field-theoretic} and physical perspective, aiming for a presentation that is as pedagogical and clearly oriented toward the physics community as possible.
 I will also provide diverse applications of the DFM to GFT and general-relativistic physics.
 Readers interested in a deeper understanding can explore the geometric aspects and the full potential of the DFM in the context of field space viewed as a bundle in differential geometric terms in \cite{JTF-Ravera2024gRGFT}.